Data in Non-Primitive Shape

 In Aspose.Cells for Python via .NET, non‑primitive shapes are assigned the type AutoShapeType.NOT_PRIMITIVE.
 You can check their type using the Shape.auto_shape_type property.

 Access the shape data using the Shape.paths property.
-It returns all the connected paths that comprise the non-primitive shape.
-These paths are of the type ShapePath that holds a list of all the segments which in turn contain the points in each segment.
+It returns all the connected paths that comprise the non‑primitive shape.
+These paths are of type ShapePath, which holds a list of all the segments that, in turn, contain the points for each segment.

 Shows an example of a non-primitive shape